-Karen will share lots of amazing close-up images of flowers and nectaring insects.
-We'll discover what pollination is from the flowering plants' perspective, who their pollinators are, and why insects service our plants.
-She’ll include tips for taking your own close-up images.
+Karen shared lots of amazing close-up images of flowers and nectaring insects.
+She showed what pollination is from the flowering plants' perspective, who their pollinators are, and why insects service our plants.
+She included tips for our members and guests on taking their own close-up images.

 Karen Campbell is a naturalist and macro photographer whose subjects are native plants, wildlife, and their interactions in our yards and local natural ecosystems.

-Join the Thoughtful Gardener, Heather Andrews, as she takes us on a video journey of her pollinator waystation, Cat-a-pillar Haven, to discuss incorporating plant combinations to enable more food to be grown with less effort.
+Thoughtful Gardener Heather Andrews was our featured speaker at the PGC April meeting.
+She presented us with a video journey of her pollinator waystation, Cat-a-pillar Haven, and discussed incorporating plant combinations to enable more food to be grown with less effort.

 Heather is an author, photographer, traveler and speaker who works with homeowners and businesses to create sustainable native pollinator habitats.
 She grew up as one of 12 grandchildren in North Carolina, and often took walks in her Granddaddy Andrew’s garden, where she learned about pollinators and increasing yield.
 During the growing season you will find her in her monarch waystation, Cat-a-pillar Haven, video blogging on her new YouTube Channel, Garden Thoughtfully.
 She routinely creates actionable video backyards.
 Heather is a two time recipient of the Pennsylvania Horticultural Society’s “Garden of Distinction” Award for her monarch waystation and for a pollinator garden she designed for the historic Craighead House in conjunction with the Master Gardeners of Central PA.
 Her award-winning photographs and articles have been featured in magazines and on the online publishing platform Medium.com.